hetu-script/hetu-script/docs/docs/en-US/grammar/import/readme.md

 }
 ```

+You have to specify the extention part (.ht or .json) of the path.

+You can use relative key such as '../../filename.ht' in the path string (this also applies to export & require).

 ## Export

 Use export in a source to specify the symbols you wish to let other source access when they import from you.